stephen-mahon/file-organiser/README.md

 # File Organizer Script

-This Python script organizes files in your Downloads folder and Desktop into separate folders based on their types such as Images, PDFs, Screenshots, and Other.
+This Python script organizes files in your Downloads folder and Desktop into separate folders based on their types such as Images, Documents, PDFs, Screenshots, and Other.

 ## How to Use